Flax seeds chutney pudi (agasey chutney pudi) step-by-step recipe with video and photos.

 1. Dry roast flax seeds until they being to pop

-2. Fry dry red chilli in 1 tsp oil until they are crispy
+2. Fry dry red chilli until they puff up

 3. Fry garlic until the raw smell goes